 You should have plenty of fodder for your PCT daydreams if you explore all of these resources.

-And once you're through exploring the PCT "for real", please write a description of your favorite moments of Pacific Crest Trail hiking for all of my readers to enjoy.
+And once you're through exploring the PCT "for real", please write a description of your favorite moments of Pacific Crest Trail hiking for all of us to enjoy.

 Here's wishing you good skies and good health on the PCT.